 The stars swirl beneath Van Gogh's brush, as he links.

-Comet light passes twisting cypresses, a schizophrenic's concussion.
+Comets twist cypresses, a schizophrenic's concussion.

-nor, does the cosmos cringe awaiting reciprocation.
+nor, does the cosmos cringe waiting reciprocation.

 Lightning bugs mimic the stars.
 Atoms sneer.